-At Hunter Dental in Markham, we want to ensure a smooth and healthy recovery from any of your dental treatments or procedures.
+At Hunter Dental in Markham, we want a smooth and healthy recovery from your dental treatments or procedures.
 Our dentists discuss what to expect in the healing stages and provide tips and other relevant information for post-procedure care.

 If detected in time, tooth decay can be removed and replaced with a white composite filling.
 Sensitivity to cold is common after this procedure, especially in the first few days.
 In some cases, the sensitivity may last four to six weeks, gradually improving over time.
-Local anesthetic is usually used for this treatment, so it is best to avoid hot food and drinks while you are still numb.
-You are able to eat and drink normally after the anesthetic wears off, usually in 2-4 hours.
+A local anesthetic is usually used for this treatment, so it is best to avoid hot food and drinks while you are still numb.
+You can eat and drink normally after the anesthetic wears off, usually in 2-4 hours.
 Brush and floss your filled tooth normally.

 If your bite feels off, or your teeth feel as if they’re bumping into one another during chewing after three days post-treatment, call us.
-A simple adjustment may be needed.
-If at any time, discomfort is severe or getting worse, please call us so that we may assess your symptoms.
+An adjustment may be needed.
+If at any time discomfort is severe or getting worse, please call us so that we may assess your symptoms.

-During this procedure, your teeth will be anesthetized so please be careful eating and drinking for the first few hours after this appointment.
+During this procedure, your teeth will be anesthetized so please be careful eating and drinking for the first few hours afterwards.
 Avoid hot food and drinks, and be careful not to bite your tongue or cheek while chewing.

 The root canal procedure generally takes two separate appointments to complete.
 During the first appointment, the bacterial-infected pulp tissue (nerve and blood supply to your tooth) is removed and the canals are thoroughly cleaned.
-A temporary restoration and medicament are placed allowing your tooth to heal.
+Temporary restoration and medicament are normally placed to try and allow your tooth to heal.
 It is normal to feel some tenderness in the area over the next few days.
-These symptoms are usually temporary and often respond to over-the-counter pain medications very well.
+These symptoms are usually temporary and might respond to over-the-counter pain medications.
 You may receive a prescription from your dentist for stronger pain medication if needed.
-You should brush and floss the root canal treated tooth gently but normally unless instructed otherwise by your dentist.
+You should brush and floss the root canal-treated tooth gently but normally unless instructed otherwise by your dentist.
 Avoid hard or sticky foods in this area while the temporary restoration is in place.
-If the temporary restoration feels like it has dislodged, please call our office to come in and have it replaced immediately.
+If the temporary restoration feels like it has dislodged, please call our office to come in and have it replaced.

 Please contact our office right away if you experience visible swelling, a return of the original symptoms, or your bite feels uneven (high) in between appointments or after the final restoration has been placed.

-In general, our office will treat approximately 85% of teeth requiring endodontic therapy.
-However, in the remaining situations, we may refer to a specialist (Endodontist) for reasons such as calcified canals, accessory canals, medical condition of the patient and/or the anxiety level of the patient.
-Endodontic treatment by a specialist is generally shorter, but their fees are approximately above the standard ODA fee guide."
+In general, our office can treat teeth requiring endodontic therapy.
+However, we may refer to a specialist (Endodontist) for reasons such as calcified canals, accessory canals, medical condition of the patient and/or the anxiety level of the patient.
+Endodontic treatment by a specialist is generally shorter.

-After a tooth extraction, it is very important to follow the care instructions to ensure that proper healing occurs.
-Gauze will be placed on the extraction site to limit the bleeding and help a blood clot to form undisturbed.
+After tooth extraction, it is important to follow the care instructions to ensure that proper healing occurs.
+Gauze will be placed on the extraction site to try and limit the bleeding and try to help a blood clot form.
 Bite down on this gauze with consistent pressure for at least 45 minutes.
 If the gauze becomes saturated, replace it with clean gauze given to you by your dentist.
 Dampen the gauze slightly with clean warm water and place it over the extraction site.
 Bite down firmly until bleeding subsides.
 A slight amount of blood will continue to come from the extraction site until the clot has formed.
 However, if heavy bleeding continues, contact our office.
 Remember, a little bit of blood mixed with saliva can look like a lot of blood.